 A variable-rate mortgage, also known as an adjustable-rate mortgage (ARM) or tracker mortgage, is a home loan with an interest rate that can go either up or down depending on market conditions.
 These market conditions are based on an underlying index like the federal funds rate, treasury bills, or LIBOR.

-Some of the advantages of a variable-rate mortgage are that it’s easier to qualify for one.
-Also, the interest rate is much lower than a fixed-rate mortgage.
+A variable-rate mortgage can be easier to qualify for than a fixed-rate mortgage.
+The interest rate, initially, is also much lower than a fixed-rate mortgage.
 Because of this, you may be able to pay your home loan quicker and save money on interest payments.

 In a variable rate mortgage, your payment will stay fixed for the designated term, which is often 5 or 7 years.
 After that, the interest rate will adjust.
 If interest rates go down, then your monthly mortgage payment will pay off your principal faster, giving you an advantage.
 However, if rates go up, your monthly payments will go toward accrued interest and you’ll hardly be able to make a dent in the principal amount.